LucasAlfare/FL-BT/README.md

 ## 💡 Future Ideas

 - Improve deploy/distribution process;
-- Make more possible to run externally (VPS, etc).
+- Make more possible to run externally (VPS, etc);
+- Implement a Web-Client;
+- Implement combinator of the extracted tracks.